Tucker, David H. Agriculture Research and Education Center, University of Florida, Gainesville, Florida.

 - Plant structure

-Citrus paradisi, an evergreen tree belonging to the order Sapindales and having a well-rounded top cultivated for its edible citrus fruit, which is large, globose, and characterized by a yellow rind and white, pink, or red pulp.
-The grapefruit apparently arose as a hybrid of shaddock or pomelo (pummelo) and sweet orange in the West Indies.
-Its first recorded mention was in Barbados in 1750, and the first use of the term grapefruit occurred in Jamaica in 1814.
-It was thought to have been introduced into Florida by Count Odet Philippe near Safety Harbor on Tampa Bay around 1823.
+An evergreen tree (Citrus paradisi) and its edible citrus fruit.
+Grapefruit (Citrus paradisi) is a subtropical evergreen tree belonging to the order Sapindales.
+It has a well-rounded top and is cultivated for its large and globose citrus fruit.
+The edible fruit is characterized by a yellow rind and white, pink, or red pulp.
+The grapefruit apparently arose as a hybrid of shaddock or pomelo (pummelo) [C. maxima] and sweet orange (C. sinensis) in the West Indies.
+Because of the grapefruit's hybrid origin, the taxonomic designation is often written as Citrus × paradisi.
+Its first recorded mention occurred in Barbados in 1750, and the first use of the term grapefruit occurred in Jamaica in 1814.
+Grapefruit was introduced into Florida in the 1820s.
 The term grapefruit was derived from the tendency of the grapefruit tree to produce large clusters of fruit (see illustration) in a manner similar to that observed with grape vines.
 See also: Evergreen plants; Fruit; Fruit, tree; Horticultural crops; Sapindales

 The content above is only an excerpt.